Choosing a care home

 Realising your loved one requires care isn’t always easy and deciding on what your options are can be daunting.

 At Elder, we are always on hand to offer the best advice, with no commitment necessary to help you decide on the best outcome for everyone.

 Get in touch with one of our expert care advisors today.

 Are residential homes the only care option available?

 No, a residential home is only one of the many options available to your loved one, if they are struggling to cope in their own home.

 Retirement villages offer amenities and services to their residents, although these can be expensive.
 A more affordable option is sheltered housing, which usually offers alarm buttons, and the help of an on-site warden in case of emergency.

 Many older people are reluctant to move away from their home and familiar surroundings, so in-home care may be the most appropriate solution.
 Daily care can be sourced through your loved one’s local authority, or privately, offering help with daily tasks.

-For the most convenient and cost-effective solution, live-in care provides 24-hour help, support and companionship from a dedicated live-in caregiver, allowing your loved one to continue to live their life as they choose, but with the reassurance of assistance whenever it is needed.
+For the most convenient and cost-effective solution, live-in care in the UK provides 24-hour help, support and companionship from a dedicated live-in caregiver, allowing your loved one to continue to live their life as they choose, but with the reassurance of assistance whenever it is needed.